LegaSea Labradors

 Two peas in a pod-- Dapper and O by the pool, February 2005

 In Spring of 2005, I converted my chlorinated pool in my previous home into a saltwater pool with a Gold Line Aqua Rite Salt Chlorinating System.
 The Aqua Rite uses common salt (the same salt used in water conditioners) and converts it into "free" chlorine.
 The chlorine sanitizes the pool and then reverts back into salt, so it does not require the maintenance of a chemical-sanitized pool.
 It's not "salty" like the ocean, but has the same pH as saline, so you can swim with your eyes open underwater and it won't hurt the dogs either.
 With only a teaspoon of salt per gallon, the Aqua Rite produces enough fresh chlorine to keep a 40,000-gallon pool clean without the chlorine smell.
 The dogs' coats don't dry out and that lingering smell of chlorine on the dogs, towels, bathing suits and patio are gone!
-Email me if you want more information-- I don't work for the company, but I'm a believer in the system and wish I'd done it earlier!!
-Now that I've moved, there isn't a pool yet, but when I put one in it will have a salt system!
+I don't work for the company, but I'm a believer in the system and wish I'd done it earlier!!
+My current pool is designed for the dogs and is also salt water, and they enjoy it year round!!

 Multi Ch.
 Olé came to stay with us in January 2005 through April 2006.
 He earned his championship with two specialty five point majors, RWD at a third specialty, and two all breed group placements.
 He was Best in Specialty Show from Open Black under Betty Graham at DFWLRC in 2005 and he also earned his Junior Hunter title while here.
 In addition to just being a wonderful dog, Olé introduced me to his owner, Anne-Charlotte Dreyfus, and all the European breeders who share similar values and visions for the future of our breed.